betmma/my_balatro_mods/README.md

 - Housing Choice: Get a random voucher if played hand contains Full House.
 This can only trigger once per ante.

 # Betmma Vouchers: Adds 38 Vouchers and 17 fusion Vouchers.
+Vouchers have rarities.
+Rarity affects the chance a voucher is added into the random pool.
+Only vouchers added into the pool can be chosen and appear.
+For example, if you have redeemed all vouchers but one uncommon voucher, it still can not appear.
+Specifically, the chances for uncommon, rare and legendary vouchers to be in the pool are 1/2, 1/4 and 1/20.
+Vanilla vouchers and vouchers from other mods are considered common.
 ## Normal Vouchers
 - Oversupply: Gain 1 Voucher Tag after beating boss blind.
 - Oversupply plus: Gain 1 Voucher Tag after beating every blind.